 Process

 We began the project by gathering research on known pain points and issues with the current platform and user experience.
-This included prior testing and workshops with stakeholders.
+This included testing and workshops with stakeholders.

 This evolved into a full audit of the brand, technology stack, pricing and customer experience.
 I found that many aspect of the business needed modernisation and made recommendations that overlapped with the redesign of the product.